narner/MyWebsite/content/Books.md

 * [On Photography](https://www.amazon.com/Photography-Susan-Sontag/dp/0312420099/ref=sr_1_1?dchild=1&keywords=On+Photography&qid=1630812536&sr=8-1) - Susan Sontag's evocative collection of essays on the philosophy of photography.

-* [Understanding a Photograph](https://www.amazon.com/John-Berger-Understanding-Photograph/dp/1597112569/ref=sr_1_1?dchild=1&keywords=Understanding+a+Photograph&qid=1630812583&sr=8-1) - John Berger once again with a series of essays on teh history and nature of photography as a new medium for artistic expression.
+* [Understanding a Photograph](https://www.amazon.com/John-Berger-Understanding-Photograph/dp/1597112569/ref=sr_1_1?dchild=1&keywords=Understanding+a+Photograph&qid=1630812583&sr=8-1) - John Berger once again with a series of essays on the history and nature of photography as a new medium for artistic expression.

 * [Why Photography Matters](https://www.amazon.com/Why-Photography-Matters-MIT-Press/dp/0262529017/ref=sr_1_2?dchild=1&keywords=Why+Photography+Matters&qid=1630812623&sr=8-2) - Meditation on how photography is not only an artistic medium, but also a way to *know* about the world around us.

-**Pyschology**
+**Psychology**

-* [Mind in Motion: How Action Shapes Thought](https://www.amazon.com/gp/product/046509306X/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1) - Barbara Tversky makes teh case that "movement and our interactions in space, not language, are the true foundations of thought".
+* [Mind in Motion: How Action Shapes Thought](https://www.amazon.com/gp/product/046509306X/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1) - Barbara Tversky makes the case that "movement and our interactions in space, not language, are the true foundations of thought".

 * [Supersizing the Mind](https://www.amazon.com/Supersizing-Mind-Embodiment-Cognitive-Philosophy/dp/0199773688/ref=sr_1_1?dchild=1&keywords=Supersizing+the+Mind&qid=1630812642&sr=8-1) - Andy Clark argues that the act of thinking is not just confined to what happens in our head, but also in the way we move and interact with the world and objects around us.